VDA5050/VDA5050/VDA5050_EN_V1.md

 The order of multiple actions in a list define the sequence, in which those actions are to be executed.
 The parallel execution of actions is governed by their respective `blockingType`.

 Actions can have three distinct blocking types, described in Table 2.
+(TODO:Auch hier plötzlich Table?)

 actionStatus | Description
 ---|---